Waze & Odyssey

 Waze & Odyssey are a British electronic music duo consisting of Serge Santiago and Firas Waez.

 In 2014, the duo had a top 3 UK chart hit in the UK with their remix of 1994 single "Bump n' Grind".
 The track went on to sell over 400,000 copies worldwide.

-In 2020, the pair released a bootleg version of George Michael & Mary J Blige's cover of Stevie Wonder's Always via Sony Records.
-All parties gave their blessing to the re-work and George Michael makes a cameo in the official music video.
+In 2020, the pair released a bootleg version of George Michael and Mary J Blige's cover of Stevie Wonder's "Always" via Sony Records.
+All parties gave their blessing to the re-work and George Michael made a cameo in the official music video.